The fundamental principles of modern web design

 User experience (UX) before aesthetics

 The user journey is king.
-Your visitor must instantly understand where they are, what you offer, and how to obtain what they are looking for.
-Without friction.
+Your visitor must instantly understand where they are, what you offer, and how to get what they are looking for.
+No friction.
 Without even thinking.
-This is what we call experience fluidity, and it’s what causes your bounce rate to drop like a stone.
+This is what is called the fluidity of experience, and it is what makes your bounce rate drop like a stone.

-Let's talk about the Hick's Law: the more choices you give a user, the longer it takes them to decide.
-And in our ultra-fast digital world, the decision time often equates to a sudden exit from your site.
-Your navigation must be clear, your information architecture surgical.
+Let's talk about Hick's Law: the more choices you give a user, the longer they take to decide.
+And in our ultra-fast digital world, decision time often equals a sharp exit from your site.
+Your navigation must be crystal clear, your information architecture surgical.

 Quick UX checklist (to check on your site now):

-Intuitive navigation : are your main menus accessible in less than 3 clicks?
+Intuitive navigation : are your main menus accessible in fewer than 3 clicks?

-Obvious call-to-action : do your buttons literally shout "click me"?
+Obvious call-to-actions : do your buttons literally scream "click me"?

-Loading time : does your site display in less than 3 seconds?
+Loading time : does your site load in under 3 seconds?

 Information hierarchy : are the most important elements visually dominant?